-Use Google Tag Manager's page view trigger to fire tags when a pages are loaded in web browsers.
-There are three trigger types that track page load events, and each type has slightly different criteria to determine when the trigger should fire.
+Use Google Tag Manager's page view triggers to fire tags when pages are loaded in web browsers.
+There are five trigger types that are based on page load events, and each type has different criteria to determine when the trigger should fire.
 The order of precedence for page view triggers is as follows:

 - Page View: Fires immediately when the web browser begins to load a page.
 Use this option if you only need data generated from page impressions.

 - DOM Ready: Fires after the browser has finished constructing the full page in HTML and the Document Object Model (DOM) is ready to be parsed.
 Pageview-based tags that interact with the DOM to populate variables should use this trigger type to ensure that the correct values are available to Tag Manager.

 - Window Loaded: Fires after the page has fully loaded, including any embedded resources such as images and scripts.

 To create a new page view trigger:

 - Click Triggers New.